rafidalwahid/next.js_project_management/docs/permissions.md

 1. Add the permission to the `PERMISSIONS` object in `lib/permissions/unified-permission-system.ts`
 2. Update the `PERMISSION_MATRIX` to assign the permission to the appropriate roles
 3. Use the permission in your code

+## Benefits of the Unified Permission System

+1. **Consistency**: All permission checks use the same underlying system
+2. **Reusability**: Common permission checking patterns are encapsulated in reusable functions
+3. **Maintainability**: Permission logic is centralized and easier to update
+4. **Security**: Reduced risk of missing permission checks
+5. **Error Handling**: Consistent error responses across the application

 ## Migrating from the Old System